 The government includes terms of cultural diversity aspects when allocating grants to cultural institutions.
 For instance, The Ministry stresses that cultural diversity should not develop into a new sector of culture.
 This applies to institutions and organisations to integrate diversity perspectives into their ordinary activities.
 Thus, in addition to goals and measures of their activities in 2008, they should also prepare long-term strategies for the inclusion of diversity aspects in these activities.

 In the museum sector, multiculturalism was also emphasized.
 In a 1999 Parliament report concerning libraries, archives and museums, the Norwegian government stated that: “Museums will be an arena where people can develop positive attitudes to their own and other cultural roots.”
-Thus, multi-culturalism was emphasised as an important future issue for museums as well.
+Thus, multi-culturality was emphasised as an important future issue for museums as well.
 During the last few years, several museums have worked extensively with multicultural projects and a separate network for such projects has been established.

 Comments are closed.